-Time To Look Professional.
+Want To Be A Success?
+Look Professional.

 As they get closer to graduation, one of the greatest changes our students are about to experience is abandoning their shorts, t-shirts and yoga pants, as they begin to dress for success in their new roles, or as my older daughter stated, for adulting.
 Dressing for success can be daunting in different ways, but the one that stands out most may very well be its cost.

-Starting with the career and internship fairs students are attending, students need to put look professional.
+Starting with the career and internship fairs students are attending, students need to look professional.
 For the young men, this may mean a suit and tie and for the young women, while they have more options, it may mean a suit, pantsuit, skirt, and blouse or dress.
-That’s not to mention shoes.
+Not to mention proper shoes.
 For students who may not have the means to go and purchase a new outfit, FAU has the OWL Professional Clothes Closet, a lending service where students can take up to four items per semester or rent clothing.
 It is open to all FAU students with a valid FAU Student ID Card.
 Students must meet all requirements in order to be eligible.
 It is a donation-driven service so not all sizes and types of items may be available.
 Don’t rule out the local thrift stores– read our blog for information.

 Students need to research the companies they will be interviewing with and eventually working for.
 Some companies are very conservative in their dress policies and require business attire, while others are more business casual.
 Trends change, but the basics still require that their look should be polished.
 Most department stores will have suit(able) options.
 You can check Macy’s, Lord & Taylor, Dillards, Bloomingdales, Nordstrom, and Kohls.
 And of course, do not rule out some of the discount department stores including TJ Maxx, Marshalls, and Ross.

-As they begin to upgrade their wardrobe, they will be happy to know the following stores provide discounts to students.
+As they begin to upgrade their success wardrobe, they will be happy to know the following stores provide discounts to students.

 Necessary Clothing – Students can get a 20% discount on all online purchases of $100 more.